ItsNickBarry/endless-sky-flamethrower-turret/README.md

 # Endless Sky Flamethrower Turret
 A plugin for [Endless Sky][endless-sky] which adds a turret variant of the flamethrower.

+> This repository is no longer maintained, and will not work with the latest versions of Endless Sky.
+As of May 2025, an updated version is available from a third party.
+See [PR #7](https://github.com/ItsNickBarry/endless-sky-flamethrower-turret/pull/7) for more infromation.

 ![image][image]

 The flamethrower turret is unlocked as a part of the Free Worlds storyline.